 Misinformation Course Collection

 More than ever before, teachers across all subject areas need support in tackling misinformation, disinformation and propaganda with their students.
 This new collection of free online courses from KQED Teach provides educators with a foundation in understanding many types of misinformation and developing resources to use with their students--or with teachers they coach or lead.
 These courses can be taken in any order.
-You can experience them in two ways: at your own pace or in a facilitated cohort--both online.
 And, they only take about 6 hours to complete!

 Why do our brains love clickbait?
 Why do people fall for hoaxes or deny the science behind climate change?